luizpvas/explicit/README.md

 # Configuration

-If you need to customize behaviour a
-Add the initializer file `config/initializers/explicit.rb` with the following code, and then make the desired changes to the config.
+Add the initializer `config/initializers/explicit.rb` with the following code, and then make the desired changes to the config.

 ```ruby